Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

 .. note::

-    Keywords must match the current Parameters contained within the ParameterFrame in order to update to corresponding value.
+    Keywords must match the current Parameters contained within the ParameterFrame in order to update the corresponding value.

 .. code-block:: pycon